 The History course is challenging, rewarding and wide-ranging.
 Studying History at this level enhances pupils' skills in critical analysis and encourages them to write with clarity and precision within the framework of a clearly constructed line of argument.
-Pupils are encouraged to discover information and ideas for themselves with the guidance of their There is a great emphasis on teachers. independent learning as the course includes a Personal Investigation.
-Candidates should show a willingness to read around the subject and an ability to write clear, precise English.
+Pupils are encouraged to discover information and ideas for themselves with the guidance of their There is a great emphasis on teachers. independent learning as the course includes a substantial piece of independent coursework, the topic-based essay.
+Pupils should show a willingness to read around the subject and an ability to write clear, precise English.
 Very occasionally a pupil takes History in the Sixth Form without the GCSE.